opencypher/cypher-for-gremlin/README.md

 - [translation](translation): Cypher to Gremlin translation library for Java
 - [plugin/server-plugin](plugin/server-plugin): Gremlin Server plugin that enables Cypher query processing
+- [plugin/console-plugin](plugin/console-plugin): Gremlin Console plugin that can send Cypher queries to a remote
 - Gremlin Console plugin that enables client-side translation of Cypher queries or communication with a Cypher-enabled Gremlin Server

 ## Language Support